David Moore (wide receiver): Chicago Bears

 On April 21, 2022, Moore signed a one-year contract with the Chicago Bears.
 He was placed on injured reserve on August 21, after suffering a leg injury in practice.
 Moore was released by Chicago on September 17.

 Tampa Bay Buccaneers

 On May 15, 2023, Moore signed with the Tampa Bay Buccaneers.
 He was released on August 29, and re-signed to the practice squad.
 On December 13, Moore was promoted to the active roster.
 He had five receptions for 94 yards and a touchdown in the 2023 season.
 He scored a touchdown in the Buccaneers' 32–9 win over the Eagles in the Wild Card Round.

 Carolina Panthers (second stint)

 On March 19, 2024, Moore signed a one-year deal with the Carolina Panthers.
 In the 2024 season, Moore had 32 receptions for 351 yards and three touchdowns.

 On March 18, 2025, Moore re-signed with the Panthers on a one-year contract.
 He recorded one catch in Carolina's first four games before suffering a "significant" elbow dislocation in Week 4 against the New England Patriots.
 Moore was placed on injured reserve on September 30.
+He was activated on January 6, 2026, ahead of the team's Wild Card matchup against the Los Angeles Rams.

+On March 10, 2026, Moore re-signed with the Panthers.
+He was releaesed on August 30 as part of final roster cuts and signed to the practice squad the next day.